What's your business worth?

 Tax Implications of Selling Your HVAC Business: What Owners Need to Know

 After years of building your HVAC business, the last thing you want is to give away a significant portion of your proceeds to taxes.
 Understanding the tax implications of a sale helps you structure the transaction to maximize your after-tax proceeds.
+This should be part of your exit planning timeline from the start.

 Disclaimer: This article provides general information only.
 Consult with a qualified tax professional for advice specific to your situation.